- Prior to sleep, make a conscious decision to remember your dreams and ask for guidance. This actually improves your ability to remember a dream.

 - Have a notebook or tape recorder next to your bed to immediately record the dream.

-Write down as many details as you can remember.
+Write down only a few symbols.
 It is not important to catch every aspect because many portions of the dreamscape will reveal the same message in several different ways.
 Start slowly, capturing the mood, landscape, and as many details as you can recall.
 The dreamscape lends itself well to association so even if you are not sure of the accuracy of the symbolism, in the beginning you can use whatever words or images come to mind.
 This will allow you to start recognizing the profound input that always emerges from within.
+Connect with the emotion you felt upon waking for easier dream recall.

 - You dream of the type of things that consciousness would rather keep ‘below the surface.’
 Do not become frustrated when you are unable to recall the content.
 If accessing this information were easy, it wouldn't be the subject of your dream.
 Sometimes finding the appropriate words appears difficult, so try drawing images.
 Explore the ‘flavor’ of your dream and the feelings it created.